Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

 Figure~\ref{Figure1}b illustrates a schematic of twisted bilayer graphene featuring AA and AB stacking regions.
-The f-electrons localize at the AA sites~\cite{li2023topological,song2022magic,cualuguaru2024thermoelectric,PhysRevLett.131.026501,lau2023topological}, while c-electrons primarily move through the AB regions~\cite{li2023topological,PhysRevLett.131.026501,lau2023topological}, as depicted in the schematic in Figure~\ref{Figure1}b.
-We use a 2-component picture of local moments arising from the heavy fermions and dispersive bands (referred to below as simply c-electrons) arising from the light electrons, to qualitatively understand the thermoelectric and charge transport.
-Such a 2-component picture is justified because approximately $\sim 95\%$ of carriers are occupied by f-electrons, leaving the remaining $\sim 5\%$ to be c-electrons~\cite{li2023topological,PhysRevLett.131.026501,lau2023topological}.
-For fillings $\nu = -4$ and $+4$ of the moir\'e superlattice, all sites are either entirely empty or completely filled, respectively, each with spin ($g_s = 2$) and valley ($g_v = 2$) degeneracy.
-At any other $\nu$, one can envision a scenario where some AA sites are occupied while others remain empty (as depicted in Figure~\ref{Figure1}b), and using combinatorics, we can determine the configurational entropy ($S_{con}$)~\cite{kittel1980entropy,PhysRevB.13.647}; its behavior with $\nu$ is illustrated by the red and blue lines in Figure~\ref{Figure1}d (top panel).
-Two regimes are considered, one with $k_B T > U$ and the other with $k_B T < U$, where $U$ represents the energy scale for the onsite Coulomb repulsion.
-The corresponding thermopower, which is the entropic component of thermopower ($\approx \frac{-dS_{con}}{e d\nu}$~\cite{peterson2010kelvin}) is depicted in Figure~\ref{Figure1}d (bottom panel).
-As long as $k_B T < U$, thermopower exhibits additional sign changes around the DP.
+The f-electrons localize at the AA sites~\cite{PhysRevLett.127.026401,li2023topological,song2022magic,cualuguaru2024thermoelectric,PhysRevLett.131.026501,lau2023topological}, while c-electrons primarily move through the AB regions~\cite{li2023topological,PhysRevLett.131.026501,lau2023topological}, as depicted in the schematic.
+These f- and c-electrons hybridize, resulting in the normalized flat-band of MATBLG.
+In the strongly correlated regime ($W \lesssim U$) of a flat-band, the thermopower ($S_{th}$) and the total entropy ($S_{en}$) are related by the Heikes limit\cite{Mukerjee_PRB_2005,PhysRevB.13.647} ($S_{th} = -\frac{1}{e} \times \frac{\partial S_{en}}{\partial N}$), where $N$ is the total number of particles.
+The entropy can be considered a combination of configurational ($S_{conf}$) and spin ($S_{spin}$) contributions\cite{Mukerjee_PRB_2005}.
+The $S_{conf}$ can be envisioned as follows: Since the AA sites approximately contain $\sim 95\%$ of the carriers~\cite{song2022magic,PhysRevLett.131.026501}, at any filling ($\nu < \pm 4$), the $S_{conf}$ represents the number of ways the AA sites can be filled with carriers (Figure~\ref{Figure1}b), and its behavior with $\nu$ is illustrated in Figure~\ref{Figure1}d (top panel) for two regimes, $k_B T < U$ (blue line) and $k_B T > U$ (red line).
+The $S_{spin}$ arises from the local moment's degrees of freedom (spin/valley).
+The corresponding thermopower~\cite{Mukerjee_PRB_2005,peterson2010kelvin} is depicted in Figure~\ref{Figure1}d (bottom panel).
+As long as $k_B T < U$, thermopower exhibits additional sign changes around $\nu \sim \pm 1.3$.